Naveenans7/Naveenans7/README.md

 - 👋 Hi, I’m Naveenkumard
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning CSS ANd JAVAScript
+- 🌱 I’m currently learning CSS and JAVAScript
 - 💞️ I’m looking to collaborate on any company to builed my career
 - 📫 How to reach me with twitter@Naveend01